-On January 13, 2016, IFRS 16, Leases, was issued which requires, among other things, lessees to recognize leases traditionally recorded as operating leases in the same manner as financing leases.
-The standard is effective for annual periods beginning on or after January 1, 2019 with earlier application permitted.
-The Company has not assessed the impact of the new standard.
+In January 2016, IFRS 16, Leases, was issued which requires, among other things, lessees to recognize leases traditionally recorded as operating leases in the same manner as financing leases.
+The standard replaces IAS 17, Leases, and is effective for annual periods beginning on or after January 1, 2019 with earlier application permitted.
+The Company is in the process of assessing the impact of the new standard.